 Report fraud, misconduct and sexual abuse

+Stay aware of risks.
 At no point will you be asked to pay or do favours for any of the services provided by UNHCR or any of its partners.

-UNHCR does not tolerate fraud, misconduct, or sexual exploitation and abuse (SEA).
-If you have seen or experienced any of these involving UNHCR staff, partners, or service providers, you have the right to report it.
+If you have seen or experienced any of these involving UNHCR staff, partners, or service providers, please report it.

 We take all reports seriously and treat them with confidentiality.
 While our ability to act may vary depending on who is involved (e.g., staff, partners, external actors), we will always review your report and take appropriate steps.